 This updated 2026 guide shows you how high‑performing teams structure Playwright projects to be fast, stable and maintainable.
 You’ll learn:

-- What Playwright is and who made it
+What Playwright is and why Microsoft built it

-- Why teams prefer it for web automation
+Why QA teams prefer it over legacy frameworks

-- How AI is changing Playwright testing with the Model Context Protocol (MCP)
+How AI is changing Playwright testing through the Model Context Protocol (MCP)

 Let’s get started.